Rain records, striking teachers, a home at last: What made news in March

 Weather experts confirmed just how terrible last summer was.

+Rotorua experienced more than 750mm of rain and near-record wind gusts of 95km/h.

+According to Niwa’s climate summary report for the season, Rotorua received 242 per cent of its usual seasonal rainfall between December and February.

-Tauranga had more than 750mm of rain over the season, the city’s highest level of rainfall since records began in 1898.
+In total, 752mm of rain hit the city, the third-highest summer rainfall since records began in 1963.

-The news comes after Niwa released its Climate Summary report for the 2022-2023 summer period.

-The report showed Tauranga was hit with 287 per cent of its normal seasonal rainfall, a total of 754mm.
+The near-record rainfall was accompanied by high-speed wind gusts which peaked at 95km/h on February 13.

+This marked the fourth-highest wind speed to blow through Rotorua since the records began in 1972.

 March 10